{{ result.summaryTitle }}

 Dynamic pool

-The address range the server may assign automatically to clients.
+The addresses the server may assign automatically to clients.

-An address or range the server should not hand out as a dynamic lease.
+An address or interval that should not be handed out as an ordinary lease.

 Reservation